• Skip to primary navigation

 The TPC at Sawgrass Golf Course

 TPC Sawgrass is one of the most recognisable courses in the world and has been hosting the Players Championships from 1982 until the current day.
-The course is based out of Florida, United States and with it often sees a luscious set up given the time of year, although it’s not uncommon for thunder storms to strike around the time it’s played.
+The course is in Florida, United States and with it often sees a luscious set up given the time of year, although it’s not uncommon for thunder storms to strike around the time it’s played.

 The Stadium Course, which is the course that the tournament is played on, was heavily criticised throughout the eighties for not being up to standard to host one of the flagship PGA Tour events.
 Ben Crenshaw famously described it as “Star Wars golf, built by Darth Vadar”.